AwesomeController/serious-business/kickstarter/body_copy.md

 Free shipping in the US.

-Estimated arrival: March 2012
+Estimated arrival: March 2013

-### $3000
+### $3075
 THE SYSTEM-BENEFACTOR TIER

 Have a favorite system/console that Awesome Controller doesn't support?
-What about a bluetooth peripheral you'd like to use to control your console?
+What about a Bluetooth peripheral you'd like to use to control your console?
 Become a system benefactor
 and we'll work with you to add Awesome Controller support to that system.

+Plus, heck, we'll throw in an Awesome Controller for free.

 Estimated arrival: Based on difficulty